mattermost/docs/source/scale/high-availability-cluster.rst

 CLI and High Availability
 ^^^^^^^^^^^^^^^^^^^^^^^^^

-The CLI is run in a single node which bypasses the mechanisms that a `high availability environment </scale/high-availability-cluster.html>`__ uses to perform actions across all nodes in the cluster.
-As a result, when running `CLI commands </manage/command-line-tools.html>`__ in a High Availability environment, tasks such as updating and deleting users or changing configuration settings require a server restart.
+The CLI is run in a single node which bypasses the mechanisms that a :doc:`high availability environment </scale/high-availability-cluster>` uses to perform actions across all nodes in the cluster.
+As a result, when running :doc:`CLI commands </manage/command-line-tools>` in a High Availability environment, tasks such as updating and deleting users or changing configuration settings require a server restart.

-We recommend using `mmctl </manage/mmctl-command-line-tool.html>`__ in a high availability environment instead since a server restart is not required.
+We recommend using :doc:`mmctl </manage/mmctl-command-line-tool>` in a high availability environment instead since a server restart is not required.
 These changes are made through the API layer, so the node receiving the change request notifies all other nodes in the cluster.

 Upgrade guide
 -------------